A Network Formation Model Based on Subgraphs: Applications

-Continuing Example 1 from Section \ref{sec:ex1}, we test whether supported relationships are significantly more likely to appear in favor exchange than informational links.
 The (joint) hypothesis that we are testing is that exchanging material goods is more costly and/or happens less frequently for agents, and so requires more incentives and supporting enforcement than exchanging information which is less costly and/or more frequent.

+Given that triangles can be incidentally generated, one cannot test this simply by examining the ratio of supported links to unsupported ones.
+If ${\gamma_{L,info}}$ was very high, then it could be that there are many incidentally generated information triangles, and few unsupported links, and so we need to estimate the underlying parameters using our techniques to account for incidental generation.
 To keep the illustration in this first example clear, we abstract from covariates.
 We illustrate the incorporation of covariates in the examples below.